 Treats severe nausea and vomiting.
-Belongs to a class of drugs called phenothiazines.
+This medicine is a phenothiazine.

 When This Medicine Should Not Be Used

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.